mireo/async-mqtt5/README.md

 2. If you use SSL, download [OpenSSL](https://www.openssl.org/), link the library and add it to your include path.
 3. Additionally, you can add Async.MQTT5's `include` folder to your include path.

-You can compile the example below with the following command line:
+You can compile the example below with the following command line on Linux:

     $ clang++ -std=c++20 <source-cpp-file> -o example -I<path-to-boost> -Iinclude -pthread